-The highest score among HK companies was AA (18 companies) on a scale of AAA (highest) to D (lowest), while the highest score among CN companies was A+ (1 company).
-438 HK companies (93%) and 189 CN companies (83%) achieved a moderate/ satisfactory rating of BBB- or above, whereas, in 2016, only 59% of HK companies and 62% of CN companies achieved the same level.
-The number of companies which received a moderate rating of BB or below also decreased from 29% to 8% as compared to last year.
+The highest score among HK companies was AAA (2 companies) on a scale of AAA (highest) to D (lowest), while the highest score among CN companies was A (14 companies).
+465 HK companies (100%) and 187 CN companies (83%) achieved a moderate/ satisfactory rating of BBB- or above, whereas, in 2017, only 93% of HK companies and 83% of CN companies achieved the same level.
+The performance of HK companies further improved while the CN companies remained steady.
+The average overall score of the 692 assessed listed companies increased by 7.8%, suggesting that there has been an improvement in the sustainability performance of the overall market.

 In this year's assessment, the sustainability performances of the assessed companies have shown improvement.
 Companies are becoming more enthusiastic in enhancing the reliability and comparability of their disclosures.
-As Hong Kong Exchanges and Clearing Limited (HKEx) announced the policy of strengthening of the Environmental, Social and Governance Reporting Guide (the ESG Guide) in its Listing Rules to upgrade the disclosure obligation of the ESG Guide, almost 90% of the assessed companies have issued their ESG Guide in either annual report or stand-alone ESG reports.
+As Hong Kong Exchanges and Clearing Limited (HKEx) implemented the policy of strengthening of the Environmental, Social and Governance Reporting Guide (the ESG Guide) in its Listing Rules to upgrade the disclosure obligation of the ESG Guide, all of the assessed companies have issued their ESG Guide in either annual report or stand-alone ESG reports.
 A majority of Hong Kong listed companies went beyond satisfying the minimum ESG disclosure requirement.
 We anticipate further improvement of the materiality of the reported data in future.